peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

 An arbitrary-precision binary float.
 If this value is positive zero, returns positive zero.
+Signals FlagInvalid and returns quiet NaN if this value is signaling NaN.

 ### Negate